quepas/ReadingPublications/README.md

 Hence, each reference to a variable has assigned a set of possible definitions called use-definition chain (definitions come from all available execution paths).
 If each use of the symbol has a matching definition then the symbol points to a variable.

-A **code generator** selects an implementation of a function or data structure to insert in the target code.
+A **code generator** selects a specialized implementation of a function or data structure to insert in the target code.
 The information used for making this decision is stored as annotations of nodes in the abstract-syntax tree (AST represents the program code).
 Moreover, the generator performs four non-trivial tasks: